2012, Spain closed the winning circle with an exhibition

 Before, in the quarter round Spain had eliminated France without difficulties with doublet of Xabi Alonso.
 In the final, faces were seen again with Italy, after the 1-1 draw between the two teams on the first day of the group stage.
 The Italian team, led by Cesare Prandelli, got rid of England on penalties in the quarterfinals and Germany in the semifinals with two goals from a star Mario balotelli.
 The second came after a race into space and a dry shot impossible for Neuer, whose iconic shirtless celebration was left to be remembered.

 Silva opened the can, Sunrise put the second on the edge of rest, and towers Y Bush they closed the final in the last minutes.
 Injury to Motta at minute 65, when Prandelli had already made the three changes, sentenced Italy.
-Spain was crowned in Kiev as the best selection in history and the the only one capable of winning a World Cup and two European Cups in a period of four years.
+Spain was crowned in Kiev as the best selection in history and the the only one capable of winning a World Cup and two European Cups in a four-year period.
 An unrepeatable football.